lukastribus/hap-issue-trial/.github/ISSUE_TEMPLATE/Bug.md

 name: Bug Report
 about: Report a problem with HAProxy to help us resolve it.
 title: ''
-labels: type: bug, status: needs-triage
+labels: 'type: bug', 'status: needs-triage'
 assignees: ''
 ---